 Brought to you by Community Cycles and the City of Boulder, plus many generous corporate sponsors, Boulder Walk and Bike Month is a month-long celebration of walking and biking highlighted by more than 60 free community events.
 This year, after two missed June Walk and Bike months, Community Cycles will be hosting a Walk and Bike month in September.

 Boulder’s Walk & Bike Month began as a single day of bicycling events in 1977 and has grown to a month-long celebration.
 Today, Walk and Bike Month is among the largest events of its kind in the nation.

-Walk & Bike Month is held in collaboration with GO Boulder, a segment of the city transportation department focused on enhancing the city’s multi-modal transportation system and reducing single-car usage.
+Walk & Bike Month is typically held in collaboration with the city of Boulder’s transportation department and is focused on enhancing the city’s multi-modal transportation system and reducing single-car usage.

 Community Cycles, a local nonprofit that educates and advocates for safe bicycle use, coordinates activities, and volunteers during the month.